Spatial-segregation limit for exclusion processes with two components under unbalanced reaction: Strategy of proof

 \subsection{Proof of Theorem \ref{main thm1}, \ref{main thm2} and \ref{main thm3}}

-Once the main ingredient of probabilistic part Theorem \ref{prob part} is proved, we can deduce the main theoremsas follows.
+Once the main ingredient of probabilistic part Theorem \ref{prob part} is proved, we can deduce the main theorems as follows.
 Let $u^N $ and $v^N $ be functions on $Q_T$ defined by (\ref{dsol}).
 For any $\varepsilon > 0$ and any smooth test function $\psi \in C^\infty ( \mathbb{T}^d )$, let us define

 Then, as a corollary of the entropy inequality, we get

 for each $i = 1, 2 $.
 Moreover, for the probability of $\mathcal{A}_i$ under the product Bernoulli measure $\nu^N_t$ in the denominator of the above inequality can be estimated as follows.